We put the best identity theft protection to the test to protect your entire digital life — these are the services I recommend

 Not necessarily.
 If you know that your data has never been compromised in a data breach or leak, and you’re vigilant about keeping a watch over all your accounts, you might be okay without it.
 Just remember to use strong, unique passwords on all your accounts, or use a password manager, and enable two-factor or multi-factor authentication whenever possible.

-Credit Freeze vs. ID Protection: Which is better?
+Credit freeze vs. ID protection: which is better?

-These are two different services with two different functions: A credit freeze is ideal for preventing new fraud and works by blocking access to your credit reports, which keeps any new accounts from being opened in your name.
+These are two different services with two different functions.
+A credit freeze is ideal for preventing new fraud and works by blocking access to your credit reports, which keeps any new accounts from being opened in your name.
 Identity protection, meanwhile, monitors your personal and financial information to alert you to suspicious activity and let you know if your information is being misused

 Can ID protection actually stop theft from happening?

 No, but no service can guarantee or stop a theft from happening.
-However, an identity theft protection service is designed to help you do two things: first, alert you to suspicious activity so you can stop any damage to your account quickly, and two, recover from fraud and identity theft after it has occurred which can be a difficult, expensive and complicated process to do on your own.
+However, an identity theft protection service is designed to help you do two things: first, alert you to suspicious activity so you can stop any damage to your account quickly, and second, recover from fraud and identity theft after it has occurred, which can be a difficult, expensive and complicated process to do on your own.

 Why should I buy ID protection if my bank watches my money?